tneotia/html-editor-enhanced/README.md

 # Flutter Html Editor - Enhanced
 [![pub package](https://img.shields.io/pub/v/html_editor_enhanced.svg)](https://pub.dev/packages/html_editor_enhanced)

-Flutter HTML Editor Enhanced is a text editor for Android and iOS to help write WYSIWYG HTML code with the Summernote JavaScript wrapper.
+Flutter HTML Editor Enhanced is a text editor for Android, iOS, and Web to help write WYSIWYG HTML code with the Summernote JavaScript wrapper.

 Note that the API shown in this README.md file shows only a part of the documentation and, also, conforms to the GitHub master branch only!
 So, here you could have methods, options, and events that aren't published/released yet!
 If you need a specific version, please change the GitHub branch of this repository to your version or use the online [API Reference](https://pub.dev/documentation/html_editor_enhanced/latest/) (recommended).